calvinmetcalf/leaflet.d3/README.md

 * "type" whether d3 should download and treat it as json, csv, xml, text, tsv, html.
 Considering how this library makes some pretty strong assumes re it being json I'd not touch this.
 Forget I put this here.

 Your going to want to add css styles manually, note that by default csv closes paths and fills them for you if you don't specify "fill:none;" Also I'd avoid styling "path" as that will effect all leaflet paths, including regular ones made inside leaflet.

+the layer also has a method "bindPopup" with one argument which is content.
+This binds a popup to the layer with the content set to content, which may be a string which is just passed on unchanged or a function which is called on the properties of the feature clicked question.